-Responsible Plan Fiduciaries or Primary Service Providers (as applicable) would have received any required disclosures of updates/changes regarding Federated Investment Counseling (including its Federated Hermes CW Henderson division's) applicable Initial Fee Disclosures either by a separate notice, an amendment to an Applicable Agreement with Federated Investment Counseling (including its Federated Hermes CW Henderson division), or an interim update to Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Brochure (such a notice, amendment, or interim update being an "Interim Fee Disclosure Update").
-For purposes of this disclosure, Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Initial Fee Disclosures and any Interim Fee Disclosure Updates are referred to collectively, as applicable, as Federated Investment Counseling (including its Federated Hermes CW Henderson division's) "Required Fee Disclosures".
+Responsible Plan Fiduciaries or Primary Service Providers (as applicable) would have received any required disclosures of updates/changes regarding Federated Investment Counseling's applicable Initial Fee Disclosures either by a separate notice, an amendment to an Applicable Agreement with Federated Investment Counseling, or an interim update to Federated Investment Counseling's Brochure (such a notice, amendment, or interim update being an "Interim Fee Disclosure Update").
+For purposes of this disclosure, Federated Investment Counseling's Initial Fee Disclosures and any Interim Fee Disclosure Updates are referred to collectively, as applicable, as Federated Investment Counseling's "Required Fee Disclosures".

-Update to Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Required Fee Disclosures
+Update to Federated Investment Counseling's Required Fee Disclosures

-Unless a Responsible Plan Fiduciary or Primary Service Provider (as applicable) received an Interim Fee Disclosure Update from Federated Investment Counseling (including its Federated Hermes CW Henderson division), Federated Investment Counseling (including its Federated Hermes CW Henderson division) intends this disclosure, which is being delivered with Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Summary of Material Changes or updated Brochure (as applicable), as notice that Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Required Fee Disclosures continue to be accurate (except to the extent that Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Brochure has been changed as reflected in the most recent Summary of Material Changes to Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Brochure and referenced in the Required Fee Disclosures has changed as described in the Summary of Material Changes, then delivery of the Summary of Material Changes (or updated Brochure) and this disclosure is intended to constitute the notice of changes in any Fee-Related Disclosures required by the Fee Disclosure Rules.
+Unless a Responsible Plan Fiduciary or Primary Service Provider (as applicable) received an Interim Fee Disclosure Update from Federated Investment Counseling, Federated Investment Counseling intends this disclosure, which is being delivered with Federated Investment Counseling's Summary of Material Changes or updated Brochure (as applicable), as notice that Federated Investment Counseling's Required Fee Disclosures continue to be accurate (except to the extent that Federated Investment Counseling's Brochure has been changed as reflected in the most recent Summary of Material Changes to Federated Investment Counseling's Brochure).
+To the extent any information described in the items of Federated Investment Counseling's Brochure and referenced in the Required Fee Disclosures has changed as described in the Summary of Material Changes, then delivery of the Summary of Material Changes (or updated Brochure) and this disclosure is intended to constitute the notice of changes in any Fee-Related Disclosures required by the Fee Disclosure Rules.